Feb 2, 2026

 How to Build an Internal Linking Strategy for B2B SEO (Step-by-Step)

 Step 1: Audit your current internal linking.
-Use Screaming Frog to crawl the site and export the full structure.
-Use Semrush to identify pages with low internal links and crawl depth issues.
-Look for: orphan pages, pages buried 5–6 clicks from the homepage, high-value pages with only 1–2 internal links, and generic anchor text.
+Use a crawler like Screaming Frog to export the full site structure.
+Use an SEO tool to identify pages with low internal links and crawl depth issues.
+Look for orphan pages, pages buried many clicks from the homepage, high-value pages with very few internal links, and generic anchor text.

 Step 2: Identify your pillar pages.
 Pillar pages are your most comprehensive, high-value content.
 They target broad keywords and serve as the hub for related topics.
 These should have the most internal links pointing to them, and should also link out to supporting cluster pages.

 Step 3: Build topic clusters.
 A topic cluster is a group of related articles all linking back to a pillar page.
 Each cluster page links back to the pillar.
 The pillar links out to each cluster page.
 This creates a web of relevance.
-This is exactly what we did with the Claude alternatives content — one article became six, all linked together, all pointing back to a pillar page, resulting in 5,000+ impressions per week and a tripling of daily signups.
+This is exactly what we did with the Claude alternatives content: one article grew into a small cluster, all linked together and pointing back to a pillar page, and impressions and daily signups both climbed as a result.

 For a full breakdown of how we identify which clusters to build, see our guide on keyword research for Indian businesses.